-Tell your local State Election candidate how arthritis affects you and your family.
+Tell your local member of parliament how arthritis affects you and your family.
 Telling your story in your own words is a powerful way to help them understand the personal impact of arthritis and why better programs and services are needed.

 The more phone calls, letters and emails they receive, the more likely they will be to take action, so share this site with your family and friends and ask for their support too.
 For more information on what you can do to help, click here.

 Arthritis Australia’s partnership with Aids for Daily Living

 The partnership between Arthritis Australia and Aids for Daily Living means that for every purchase made via Arthritis TAS – as an affiliate of Arthritis Australia – a percentage of sales is donated back to Arthritis Australia to assist in the long term achievement of its vision: “To bring quality of life to all people with arthritis and eliminate their suffering.”

 New go-to guide for kids battling juvenile idiopathic arthritis (JIA) – 12 November 2017